 One of the main reasons why mobile app security matters is to secure data storage.
 Storing sensitive user information like passwords, tokens, e-wallet details, or users’ personal data in plain text or without encryption makes your mobile app vulnerable and insecure.

-To resolve this issue, you can use a strong encryption standard like AES-256, and you can also use mobile app store credentials securely using Keychain (iOS) or Keystore (Android).
+Solution: To resolve this issue, you can use a strong encryption standard like AES-256, and you can also use mobile app store credentials securely using Keychain (iOS) or Keystore (Android).
 These security steps align with your mobile app security best practices.

 4. Lack of Regular Security Testing